Skip to main content Skip to footer

 • You may choose to receive electronic records in any format used by Department of Medical Assistance Services in the regular course of business.

-• For example, if you are requesting records maintained in an Excel database, depending upon its size, you may elect to receive those records electronically, via e-mail or on a computer disk, or to receive a printed copy of those records.
+• For example, if you are requesting records maintained in an Excel database, depending upon its size, you may elect to receive those records electronically, via e-mail, or to receive a printed copy of those records.

 • If we have questions about your request, please cooperate with staff's efforts to clarify the type of records that you are seeking, or to attempt to reach a reasonable agreement about a response to a large request.
 Making a FOIA request is not an adversarial process, but we may need to discuss your request with you to ensure that we understand what records you are seeking.
 To the extent permitted by federal statute and regulation, we wish to locate and provide the information you seek in the most effective and efficient manner possible.
 At the same time, we do not wish to provide the wrong information or records since we are permitted by the Code of Virginia § 2.2-3704 to charge requesters in accessing, duplicating, supplying, or searching for the requested records.